The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 Public consultation is now underway from 25 January 2023 to 8 March 2023 for the Coastal Adaptation Supplementary Planning document.

 We are seeking the views of residents in North Norfolk, East Suffolk and Great Yarmouth on a new coastal planning document.
 It provides planning guidance for our coastal communities that may be affected by changes to the coast and for those proposing development within coastal areas.

 The consultation closes at 5pm on 8 March 2023.

-Coastal change is an inevitable part of a dynamic coastline, presenting a challenge in planning for our coastline.
+Coastal change is an inevitable part of a dynamic coastline, presenting a challenge in planning for our coastline, particularly with the increased rate that our climate is changing.
 The risk of coastal flooding and vulnerability to erosion along the coast does not respect local planning authority boundaries, and so coastal change will need to be considered across a wide geography.

 How to comment